Getúlio Vargas: Revolution of 1930

-Provisional Government
+Provisional and constitutional governments (1930–1937)

-Ascension
+Establishment of the Provisional Government

 Vargas's provisional presidency began on 3 November 1930, when he assumed "unlimited power" from the provisional government in the aftermath of the Revolution of 1930, and gave a speech detailing a 17-point program.
 He imprisoned his prominent political opponents, and instead of taking the "constitutional solution", where Vargas would act within the boundaries of the 1891 constitution and he would be declared victor of the 1930 election, Vargas chose the "revolutionary solution" and assumed emergency powers with a provisional government as he had told Aranha from Ponta Grossa.
 Even amongst the poorest of Brazilians, Vargas had brought hope to them, something which drove him to oblige to his goals.
 For now, the Brazilian people lived under a regime lacking political parties and one which governed by decree, which they accepted.
 Vargas also held sympathies for a corporatist state.